xxsc0529/genai-toolbox/docs/en/resources/tools/_index.md

     parameters:
       - name: preferred_airlines
         type: array
         description: A list of airline, ordered by preference.
         items:
           name: name
           type: string
           description: Name of the airline.
+    statement: |
+      SELECT * FROM airlines WHERE preferred_airlines = ANY($1);
 ```

 | **field**   |     **type**     | **required** | **description**                                                             |